Sayed Jafar Naderi: Family political background

 Sayed Jafar Naderi comes from a highly political family background.
 His father Sayed Mansur Naderi has been both the religious and political leader of Afghan Ismaili sector in the past 50 years.

-Jafar's younger brother Sadat Mansoor Naderi who is a business person has been nominated for the post of Urban Development Minister by the president Ashraf Ghani Ahmadzai.
-Sayed Jafar's younger sister Farkhunda Zahra Naderi is a member of Afghan Parliament and a well-known rights activist in the country.
-His one cousin Sayed Dawood Naderi is another parliamentarian elected from Kunduz province of Afghanistan.
+Jafar's younger brother Sadat Mansoor Naderi who is a business person was appointed as Urban Development Minister by the president Ashraf Ghani Ahmadzai in 2015 and later in 2020, he was appointed as Minister at State Ministry for Peace.

+Sayed Jafar's younger sister Farkhunda Zahra Naderi was a member of Afghan Parliament (2010–15) and a well-known rights activist in the country.
+She was then appointed as a senior advisor to the president Ashraf Ghani.

+One of his cousin Sayed Dawood Naderi was another parliamentarian elected from Kunduz province of Afghanistan.

 Jafar himself was appointed as security advisor to first vice president Abdul Rashid Dostum.